dichharai/pcpp1/README.md

 <img src="gui-images/calculator.png" alt="full functional calculator" height=250 width=250/>

 ## Two Cents
 That's it!
-I hope this repository will be helpful!
+I hope this repository will be helpful for those who need help with the exercises!

 Happy coding!